 Many practices in contemporary art today are distinctly collaborative.
-Whether it concerns a work realized in close dialogue with a commissioning institution or with, a community project where a larger group of people contribute significantly to the work, or an art piece in which the production is (partly) outsourced by the artist, or anything similar: in all of these cases, there takes place a sort of diffusion of authorship through the division of labour, destabilizing and problematizing the notion of authorship down to its very core.
+Whether it concerns a work realized in close dialogue with a commissioning institution, or a community project where a larger group of people contribute significantly to the work, or an art piece in which the production is (partly) outsourced by the artist, or anything similar: in all of these cases, a sort of diffusion of authorship takes place through the division of labour, destabilizing and problematizing the notion of authorship down to its very core.
 This has become quite common in artistic practice, but how is this reflected in law – for instance in intellectual property law?
 What legal tools exist for framing these practices in a suitable contract.

 +Adinda Van Geystelen (Extra City, Antwerp)

 After having looked into multiple authorship and collaboration, it is still worthwhile to look into the nature of the working relation between artists and curators in more detail, as these relations can take the guise of a life-long, close partnership, a one-off commission, or anything in between.
 But what contractual obligations does the artist have in these different modalities of working together vis-à-vis the curator, and vice versa?
 How can both artists and curators think about the best way of defending their interests (artistic, financial, and otherwise) contractually?
 What are the different negotiating positions in the process of thinking about this, who has leverage where, and who has more power over what?